-Only vendors approved by Brownlee Racing will be allowed at any Big Side of Texas Championship Event, any non-approved vendors that are promoting any goods or services will be asked to stop and can be asked to leave the event.
+Only vendors pre-approved by Brownlee Racing will be allowed at any Big Side of Texas Championship Event, any approved vendors will not compete with Brownlee Racing on any of our product lines or manufactures we support.
+Any non-approved vendors that are promoting any goods or services will be asked to stop and can be asked to leave the event.

-Any protest against another rider’s bike must be filed before the start of race and will require a fee of $250.
-The bike will be impounded for inspection after completion of race.
-If the bike in question is within specification you are responsible for all parts and labor above the $250 for a trained mechanic to reassemble the bike in question.
+Any protest of another rider’s bike must be filed before the start of race and will require a fee of $150.00 for 2-stroke and a fee of $300 for a 4-stroke.
+The bike will be impounded for inspection after completion of the race, at each event there will be a predetermined impound area.
+If the bike in question is within specification you are responsible for all parts and labor above the fee for a trained mechanic to reassemble the bike in question.

 Any protest against another rider for the classification of which they are competing must be registered before practice or before the race if no practice is offered.
 Big Side of Texas Race Officials may move riders up based on written or published proof that the rider has competed in a higher class.
 Race officials will not move someone up just because they are fast.
 You must have proof that a rider has been scored in a higher class.